Secure Video Streaming Tactics: Video DRM, Geo-blocking, and More

 Geo-blocking

 Also referred to as geographic or IP restrictions, this method blocks certain geographic regions from accessing your content.
 Keep in mind that doing so could limit certain legitimate viewers from viewing your video.
-However, there are valid reasons for why you might want to do this.
+However, there are valid reasons why you might want to do this.
 Some geographic regions are at a higher risk for piracy than others.
 In fact, the US Office of the Trade Representative maintains a list of some 36 countries considered high risk.

 IP Whitelisting